MicrosoftDocs/architecture-center/docs/industries/finance/risk-grid-banking-solution-guide-content.md

 ### Batch diagnostic logging

 There's an alternative to using the controller and compute node applications to emit instrumentation data.
 [Batch diagnostics logging](/azure/batch/batch-diagnostics?WT.mc_id=gridbanksg-docs-dastarr) can capture a lot of the run data.
-Batch Diagnostic Logging is not enabled by default and must be enabled for the Batch account.
+Batch Diagnostic Logging isn't enabled by default and must be enabled for the Batch account.

 Batch diagnostic logging provides a significant amount of data aiding in trouble shooting and optimizing Batch runs.
 Start and end times for job and tasks, core count, total node count, and many other metrics.